425network/test/README.md

 ====

 Test repository for learning about GitHub
-This is a test of teh emergency broadcast system...
+This is a test of the emergency broadcast system...
-Cheers...
+Edited on github instead of within gh for windows Cheers...
 Dave